 - 64 However, if the purpose of an opt-in default is to correct the effects of over-optimism and exploit users' status quo bias, it aims at correcting supposedly distorted privacy preferences or at helping users to avoid individual mistakes, i.e. violations of the axioms posited by rational choice theory.
 Its prime purpose would be to protect users against mistaken privacy choices.
 It would then be a nudge in the sense of libertarian paternalism. - 65 More generally, this shows that not every type of privacy regulation informed by behavioral economics can reasonably be qualified as a paternalistic nudge.
 Sometimes, an intervention that seems to be justified on the grounds of libertarian paternalism at first sight might well be justified as a correction of a market failure within the standard economic framework.
-Simply put, it might make sense to increase the depth of the legal 'duck test' when determining whether an intervention actually is a paternalistic nudge and how the intervention may be justified legally.
-112 An intervention may look like a paternalistic nudge (look like a duck), but it might not pursue the objectives or have the effects of a paternalistic nudge (walk, swim and quack like a duck).
-Therefore, it is crucial to draw a sharper distinction between libertarian paternalistic regulation and non-paternalistic soft regulation.
-113 - 66 The law offers various doctrinal frameworks to implement this distinction, most notably the principle of proportionality.
-According to this principle, a government intervention is justified if it pursues a legitimate objective, if it is suitable and necessary to achieve this objective, and if the costs - 112 The 'duck test' is often phrased as follows: "This bird has no label that says 'duck'.
-But the bird certainly looks like a duck.
-Also, he goes to the pond and you notice that he swims like a duck.
-Then he opens his beak and quacks like a duck.
-Well, by this time you have probably reached the conclusion that the bird is a duck, whether he's wearing a label or not."
-The origin of the phrase is not clear but often attributed to US ambassador Richard Cunningham Patterson Jr., see Immerman, The CIA in Guatemala: The Foreign Policy of Intervention (1982), 102. - 113 Sunstein, The Ethics of Nudging, Yale Journal on Regulation 32 (2015), 413 (426), distinguishes between paternalistic nudges and market failure nudges.
+Simply put, it might make sense to increase the depth of the legal 'duck test' when determining whether an intervention actually is a paternalistic nudge and how the intervention may be justified legally.112 An intervention may look like a paternalistic nudge (look like a duck), but it might not pursue the objectives or have the effects of a paternalistic nudge (walk, swim and quack like a duck).
+Therefore, it is crucial to draw a sharper distinction between libertarian paternalistic regulation and non-paternalistic soft regulation.113 - 66 The law offers various doctrinal frameworks to implement this distinction, most notably the principle of proportionality.
+According to this principle, a government intervention is justified if it pursues a legitimate objective, if it is suitable and necessary to achieve this objective, and if the costs of the intervention - the weight of the infringement of an individual right - are not disproportionate to its benefits (balancing test).114

-- of the intervention the weight of the infringement of an individual right are not disproportionate to its benefits (balancing test).114 - 67 The assessment of the legitimate objective is purely normative.
-The legislator has discretionary powers in determining these objectives but there is a large consensus that the protection of the public interest is easier to justify than outright paternalism.
-The correlate of discretion is the constitutional duty to specify and justify the objectives.
-Some of the normative misunderstandings could be solved if the rules of privacy law specified whether an intervention aims at protecting users against themselves (paternalism) or at correcting a market failure (public interest).
-A nudge used to correct a market failure resulting from unfettered consent should be easier to justify than a nudge to protect against mere harm to the self. - 68 The suitability test requires an empirical assessment of facts.
+- 67 The assessment of the legitimate objective is purely normative.
+The legislator has discretionary powers in determining these objectives but there is a large consensus that the protection of the public interest is easier to justify than outright paternalism.115 The correlate of discretion is the constitutional duty to specify and justify the objectives.
+Some of the normative misunderstandings could be solved if the rules of privacy law specified whether an intervention aims at protecting users against themselves (paternalism) or at correcting a market failure (public interest).116 A nudge used to correct a market failure resulting from unfettered consent should be easier to justify than a nudge to protect against mere harm to the self. - 68 The suitability test requires an empirical assessment of facts.
 The suitability threshold is rather low and met if the intervention potentially furthers the legitimate objective.
 On this level of the test, the assessment might draw a distinction between interventions that mainly correct biases (debiasing) and those that mainly reinforce existing cognitive biases for the regulatory objective (rebiasing).117 In general, interventions based on the behavioral insights presented in the previous sections will potentially generate the intended effect.
 Behavioral insights, for instance about the unintended consequences of too much information or control, could be used to somewhat increase the depth of the suitability test and hence the burden of justification imposed on regulators. - 69 The necessity test can be considered as a legal implementation of pareto-optimality.118 The